 Security Risks

-Waht a library like ace_tools can do?
+What can a library like ace_tools do?

 I just did a simple search and found some libraries that have been pushed to PyPI which are doing malicious things.
 For example, a library that can steal your cookies or passwords.
 Here is a blog post from Fortinet that describes some of the malicious packages hidden in PyPI: Malicious packages hidden in PyPI